awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-example.md

 ## Input Notification Events<a name="input-state-events"></a>

+You get input notification events if one of these actions occurs:
-A channel in AWS Elemental MediaPackage has exceeded the limit for the number of input streams\.
++ A channel in AWS Elemental MediaPackage exceeds the limit for the number of input streams\.
 For information about limits, see [Limits in AWS Elemental MediaPackage](limits.md)\.
++ AWS Elemental MediaPackage switches inputs for one of your endpoints\.

+  One event is sent in a five\-minute period\.
+If the input switches multiple times in five minutes \(for example, if MediaPackage switches to one input, then back to the other\), you receive only one event\.

+  For information about input redundancy and what causes inputs to switch, see [How Input Redundancy Works](what-is-flow-ir.md)\.

+**Example Maximum Input Streams Exceeded Event**

 ```
 {